csulb-cmw/repo343/README.md

 needs to match the name of an existing repository.
 In the previous example, the command would check out an existing project called `path` from the repository located at `repo/path`.

+### merge function
+Merge one repository into another
+`python \path\to\script\repo343 merge`
+The command requires two parameters: the path to a directory which is to become the new root of the project branch, and a path to the repository folder, denoted by prefix arguments `-p` and `-r` respectivly.

+When the merge function is run, the user is presented with a list of projects that are being stored in the repository directory supplied by the `-r` option.
+If the user enters anything other then the supplied options, the merge is canceled.
+The user is then shown a list of commits assosated with that brance.
+When a selection is made, the files from the foreign repo will be copied into the project when no conflicts accure, and when they do accure it's copy files with modiffied file names, `_MT` being appended to the exisiting file, `_MR` being appened to the repository version, and `_MG` to the most recent common ancestor file, if they share a common ancestor.